Rehanon-Mackenzie/murder-who-wrote-quiz/README.md

 Whilst coding the quiz I have kept in mind accessibility and ease of use for everyone.
 This includes using:
 * Semantic HTML.
 * Hover status on the navigation logo on each page.
-* Using San Serif font for the body text.
+* Using Sans Serif font for the body text.
 * Choosing a contrasting colour palette that makes viewing easier.

 ## Technologies Used